laderast/decampr/README.md

 Exercises/solutions will be written to `exercises/` and the chapter.md files will be written to `chapters/`.

 Note that submission correctness tests are not currently captured, nor is the correct answer to the multiple choice exercise captured.
-The correct answer can be added to that exercise by editing the appropriate `chapter.md` file.
+The correct answer can be added to that exercise by editing the appropriate `chapter.md` file (see Ines` documentation for more info).

+## Acknowledgements

+Thank you so much to Ines Montani for making such a great alternative to DataCamp lessons.
+Also, thank you to Noam Ross for his [GAMs in R course](https://github.com/noamross/gams-in-r-course/), which helped me understand the structure of the lesson framework and how I needed to parse the DataCamp format.

 ## Contributing